Table of Contents

 MGAs benefit from rapid product creation through several features.

-- Out-of-the-Box APIs with Auto-Generated Documentation
+Out-of-the-Box APIs with Auto-Generated Documentation

 The platform offers a comprehensive set of ready APIs.
 Once a product is created, it is mapped to specific APIs.
-Each API is delivered with automatically generated, standard documentation, such as Swagger/Open API files that reflect the MGA’s exact product configuration.
-This is especially valuable for MGAs managing numerous custom policies, where rates, rules, and associated workflows change frequently.
+Each API is delivered with automatically generated, standard documentation, such as Swagger/Open API files that reflect the MGA's exact product configuration.
+When Excel logic is updated and the API is republished, the documentation is automatically regenerated, ensuring technical teams always work with current, accurate API specifications.

 2. Built-In Governance and Audit Controls